 Machine integration

-Do you have full control over interruptions in your production?
+Do you have control over disruptions to your production?
 Is your production optimal?
 Are your post-calculations reliable?
-Machine integration (MI) helps you to improve your company's efficiency in production.
+Machine integration (MI) helps you improve your company's efficiency in production.

 What is MI?

-MI is a function which integrates your machines with Monitor ERP This way the worked hours, quantity, and downtime are reported automatically.
-You also get a good overview of the current situation and OEE follow-up.
+MI is a function which integrates your machines with Monitor ERP.
+This way the worked hours, quantity, and downtime are reported automatically.
+You also get a good overview of current status and OEE follow-up.

-MI also has a web-based dashboard that you can configure according to your own requests.
+MI also has a web-based dashboard that can be configured however you would like.
 You use the dashboard to quickly get an overview of your machinery.
 You can display current status of the machines, view current OEE values, see which orders are being produced right now and their status, etc. When configured, you can show this dashboard on different screens in your factory.

-MI Reports is a web-based report tool where you easily can create reports based on gathered data such as stops, run time, setup, rejections, manufactured quantity, OEE, on duty time, cycle time, etc., to be used as follow-up and basis for decisions.
+MI Reports is a web-based report tool where you easily can create reports based on gathered data such as stops, run time, setup, rejections, manufactured quantity, OEE, setup time, cycle time, etc., to be used as follow-up and basis for decisions.

-If there is a high level of automation in your production, the follow-up of stop times and machine usage is essential.
+If there is a high level of automation, it is important to follow-up on stop times and machine usage.

 - Stops are reported automatically by the machine – The operator selects a stop cause and you can also follow up on on-duty time to the machine.

-- Quantity is reported continuously by the machine – The manual quantity enumeration and reporting will not be needed.
+- Quantity is continuously reported by the machine – Manual quantity counts and reporting is no longer required.

-- Follow-up on pace and planned finish time – It is possible to see an overview of the machinery's status.
-You can also use a board showing if you're on target.
-You will get a clear and visual machine monitoring.
+- Follow-up of pace and planned finish time – You can get an overview of your machinery’s status and use a tempo board.
+You get a clear, visual machine monitoring.

 What are the benefits?